d-mon-/cern_blog_ebook/README.md

 # ebook about the CERN stack
 ####couchbase, express, react and nodejs stack

+> I'm currently working on the introduction

 chapters list:

 1 introduction

-1.1 npm, webpack & gulp
+2 npm, webpack & gulp

-1.2 scss
+3 scss

-2 helloworld with react & alt
+4 helloworld with react & alt

-3 menu with react router
+5 menu with react router

-4 entities & blog post
+6 entities & blog post

-4.1 tags and categories
+7 tags and categories

-5 authentication with jwt
+8 authentication with jwt

-6 users comments
+9 users comments

-7 from rest to websocket
+10 from rest to websocket

-8 text search with elasticSearch
+11 text search with elasticSearch

-9 administration dashboard
+12 administration dashboard

+13 Seach Engine Optimization

-10 first step with TDD with react
+14 first step in TDD with react

-11 understanding profiling
+15 understanding profiling

+16 putting your app in production

-12 going further
+17 going further

-currently working on the introduction